Image © ITV Studios, 1969

 Neal Arden

-Character & Episode: Second Poker Player in The Trouble with Women
+Character & Episode: 2nd Poker Player in The Trouble With Women

 Born: 27/12/1909, Fulham, London, England (as Arthur Neal Aiston)